R4Z0R-1111/R4Z0R-PORTSCAN/README.md

 ## Important Note:

 > The performance of the scans can vary greatly depending on the connection speed and quantity!
 On average, a scan can take several minutes!
 So don't be surprised if it takes a few minutes until the table is displayed.
 I have also added a small progress bar, so you can see how many ports have been scanned!

+If there are any recommendations or suggestions for improvement I would be very happy about it!

+## Screenshots

+## You can contact me via Discord: R4Z0R#1111!